What Is Audience Retention?

 In short: YouTube loves videos that keep people watching.

-In fact, when YouTube rolled out a chance to their algorithm a few years ago they said:
+In fact, when YouTube rolled out a change to their algorithm a few years ago they said:

 “We’ve started adjusting the ranking of videos in YouTube search to reward engaging videos that keep viewers watching.”